hyron-group/reference/api-reference/ModuleManager.md

 > ## **enableServices** ( serviceList ) : void

-Used to register routers for this instance directly by hyron service
+Used to register routers for this instance directly by Hyron service

 ### **params**